This repository contains multimedia programs that I use on my systems. The full list is as follows:

 - Nvidia driver, CUDA with additional libraries and Video SDK components

 None of these packages can be distributed inside the main Fedora repositories as they are presented here due to patent and licensing issues or simply because they are coupled with non open source software.
+This repository is NOT compatible with RPMFusion, nor it does attempt to replace it as I have no interest in adding any software out there.

 For details on the Nvidia components, please read the relevant page for the Nvidia-only repository.
 The packages hosted in this repository are exactly the same.